CANON FOR RACIAL RECONCILIATION

 Known for programming a vast range of contemporary repertoire with a tenacious approach to detail, the Goeyvaerts String Trio is an ideal ensemble to premiere a new composition.
-Melodia is a multimedia work written specifically for the Goeyvaerts exploiting the symphonic potential of their chamber instrumentation (Violin, Viola, and Cello).
-The first performance, in early 2020, will be given in Belgium at the Passages VII festival.
+Melodía is a multimedia work written specifically for the Goeyvaerts exploiting the symphonic potential of their chamber instrumentation (Violin, Viola, and Cello).
+The first performance, in February of 2020, was given in Belgium at the Passages VII festival with a premiere recording underway (2021).

 After the successful premiere in October of 2018 at Adelphi University, Vladimir Gorbik will once again lead the Capital Symphony Orchestra in a performance of Pulse.
 The title, Pulse, indicates the driving force behind this composition’s thematic material as well as its structural contours: the human heart rate.
 This work is a rhapsody scored for violin solo and string orchestra.